Hengle/Nexus-Security.github.io/content/posts/2016-09-09-hades-star-25510-apk-mod-unlimited.md

 Hades Star 2.551.0 APK + MOD (Unlimited Money) APK For Android

-Hades âStar is a unique online space strategy game.
+Hades Star is a unique online space strategy game.
 You control a growing empire, starting with a single planet in your own corner of space.
 Over time, you will evolve to have several outposts, command a formidable fleet, research advanced technologies, participate in various missions and manage relationships with other players in the game.

 **Features:**
 \* Colonize many planets and watch them go from lifeless rocks to central activity centers.